chuksdsilent/My-devops-projects/Docker/README.md

 WORKDIR => Sets the working directory
 ARG => Defines a variable that uses can pass at build-time ONBUILD => Adds to the images trigger instruction to be executaed at a later time

+To build a docker image
+docker build -t nanoweb .

+To push image to docker registry login docker login enter username and password

+Build the image with your username docker build -t oshabz/nanoweb .

+To run command on Dockerfile
+CMD ["echo", "hello"]

+Entry Point
+The user needs to pass an argument
+ENTRYPOINT ["echo"]

+if CMD and ENTRYPOINT are used in together the CMD becomes the default

 To tar a directory
 cd into the directory